Topological Frobenius algebras: Loop space homology of odd-dimensional spheres

 {\bf The case $n=1$. }

 {\it Rabinowitz loop homology $\wh{\H}_*\Lambda S^1$. } As a biunital coFrobenius bialgebra, the Rabinowitz loop homology of $S^1$ is a direct sum (see Remark~\ref{rem:direct-sum})

 Here the two summands correspond to the two connected components of the unit sphere cotangent bundle $S^*S^1=\{+1,-1\}\times S^1$, and our convention is chosen such that a term $U_\pm^k$ has winding number $k\in\Z$ around the circle.
 Since both summands are identical under the transformation $U_+\to U_-^{-1}$, let us describe one of them, dropping the subscript $\pm$.
-The graded $R$-module
+The graded Tate vector space

 consists of Laurent series